 Your business is of great importance to you.
 You want to nurture it as best as you can so that it grows strong — and profitable.
 It’s in your best interests to perform all the due diligence you can up front, and you should be sure that nothing is left out of your considerations that could possibly show up and haunt you later.
 Vetting business partners is how you can be certain that you’re doing all you can to prevent unforeseen negative issues from cropping up.

-Will the Same Values Be Shared?
+Will you Share the Same Values?

 A well thought-out and successfully executed long-term strategy can be a key factor in business outcomes.
-Will your partner be on the same page when you plan ahead for your business’s future, or will you be pulling in different directions?
+Will your partner be on the same page when you plan ahead for your business’s future?
+Or will you be pulling in different directions?
 Differing value systems can put you and your partner at odds when planning business strategies or when you need to deal with changing market factors.
 A background check and some investigative research into former business dealings can place you in a better position to reasonably predict how things might turn out.

 Are There Any Ethical Issues?